 6.First aid supplies.
 There may well be no “second aid”, or doctors and hospitals may be out of reach.

 7. Sanitary supplies.
 Toilet paper.
 Sure you could live without it, but wouldn’t you feel better with it?
 Smell better too!
 Ladies, lots of tampons and pads.
 You may not get to the store for a long time.
+A Diva Cup is an excellent replacement for these.
 If there is a store.
 Same goes for soap, toothbrushes, toothpaste and shampoo.
 It’s good for your health and morale.

 8. Hatchet and or machete for cutting wood to burn or build shelter.